alibaba/innodb-java-reader/README.md

 `queryAll` accepts an optional argument `Predicate<Record> ` to filter.

-This feature enables you to dump data if data presists in InnoDB file by offloading MySQL.
+This feature enables you to dump data if data persists in InnoDB file by offloading MySQL.

 #### Query by page number